-Paper as required for additional items requiring board attention (e.g. change in strategy, major projects or items of planned expenditure).
+Papers as required for additional items requiring board attention (e.g. change in strategy, major projects or items of planned expenditure).

 All directors are subject to election by shareholders at the first AGM immediately following their appointment for an initial three year term.
 Thereafter, they are subject to re-election at intervals of no more than three years.
 In the case of non-executive directors, the term is limited to a maximum of three terms.

 Short biographies of the group’s directors and details of their roles are set out in the section Board of Directors.

-Details of matters reserved for the board decisions are shown under Matters reserved for the Board.
+Details of matters reserved for the board are shown under Matters reserved for the Board.

 Meetings and attendance

-The following table summarises the number of board and audit committee meetings held during the period covered by the 2018 annual report and subsequently to the date of this statement, and the attendance record of individual directors at those meetings.
+The following table summarises the number of board and other committee meetings held during the period covered by the 2021 annual report and subsequently to the date of this statement, and the attendance record of individual directors at those meetings.
 Attendance includes conference calls and e-mails.
-The remuneration committee and nomination committee did not meet during the year as there was nothing to discuss
+The nominations committee did not meet during the year as there was nothing to discuss

 Principle 6: Ensure that between them the Directors have the necessary up-to-date experience, skills and capabilities